Japanese Healthcare System and Health Insurance in Japan

 Like Employee Health Insurance, National Health Insurance covers 70% of your and your dependents’ medical treatment bills.

-Like Employee Health Insurance, the National Health Insurance coverage also ensures JPY 420,000 as the childbirth allowance for the birth of each child.
+Like Employee Health Insurance, National Health Insurance coverage also ensures JPY 420,000 as the childbirth allowance for each child’s birth.

-Also, same as the Employee Health Insurance, any medical expenses incurred overseas during any foreign travel can be claimed by the insured person.
+Also, as with employee health insurance, any medical expenses incurred overseas during any foreign travel can be claimed by the insured person.

 National Health Insurance (NHI) Premiums